clanfear/lavaan_tutorial/lavaan_tutorial_presentation.md

 * R is free, so you don't need a terminal server.
 * R has a very large community that provides support.
 * R can handle virtually any data format.
-* R is makes replication easy, particularly with RStudio.
+* R makes replication easy, particularly with RStudio.
 * R is a programming *language* so it can do *everything*.

 lavaan